 It’s obvious that areas not paying for new infrastructure will be laying out less money than those who’ve made the commitment to replace unsustainable technology.

-And let’s not forget that decommissioning a power plan isn’t free or a close-it-and-forget-about-it deal.
+Let’s not forget that decommissioning a power plant isn’t free or a close-it-and-forget-about-it deal.

 Leaving these factors out skews the context enormously.
+There is mention of the fracking revolution, but it seems rather detached from the latest economic reports.
 But I digress.
 What is the main point?

 The Real Costs of Nuclear Energy that

 Safe, or economically attractive, ways to deal with nuclear leavings and their endless after-effects don’t exist.
 And we are all are inescapably stuck paying for the pursuit of managing it all.

 The health-care and tax bills that result keep growing and will continue to do so.

 Who had the right to paint humanity into this corner?

 Unfortunately, even a total moratorium on nuclear-related activity is no more than a band-aid.
 And for the countless numbers of people and environments already impacted, it’s far too little done far too late.

 There’s no escaping the burden of attempting to protect health and rights for ourselves, and all who come after us.